m-rappo/testrepo/README.md

 # Move to the local repo folder
 cd testrepo

+# Show the working tree status
+# (this can be useful to perform at every stage)
+git status
 ```

 - after creating a new file or modifying an existing one: